-Data from numerous clinical trials suggest when given in equipotent doses, all ACE inhibitors are effective in the treatment of hypertension.
+Data from numerous clinical trials suggest, when given in equipotent doses, all ACE inhibitors are effective in the treatment of hypertension.
 Pharmacokinetic and pharmacodynamic differences do not support an advantage of any one agent over another in the majority of patients with hypertension.

-ACE inhibitors are standard of therapy for HF, as they have consistently demonstrated a significant reduction in mortality.
+The 2009 ACCF/AHA HF Guidelines consider ACE inhibitors a standard of therapy for HF, as they have consistently demonstrated a significant reduction in mortality.
 The evidence suggests the benefit of ACE inhibitors in CHF is a class effect.
 ACE inhibitors should be given to all CHF patients who are at high risk for CHD regardless of the presence or absence of concomitant hypertension.

 Beneficial effects of ACE inhibitors are demonstrated in diabetic and nondiabetic nephropathies beyond those expected from lowering blood pressure.
-In type 1 diabetic patients with hypertension, ACE inhibitors delay the progression of nephropathy regardless of the degree of albuminuria.
+In patients with type 1 diabetes and hypertension, ACE inhibitors delay the progression of nephropathy regardless of the degree of albuminuria.
 ACE inhibitors and angiotensin receptor blockers (ARBs) delay the progression of nephropathy and delay the increase in albuminuria in hypertensive type 2 diabetics with microalbuminuria.